tobiy105/Web-App-DevOps-Project/README.md

 ## Kubernetes Deployment

+In addition to deploying our application using Kubernetes, we've also defined a Kubernetes Service to enable seamless access to our deployed application.
+The Kubernetes Service allows internal communication within the AKS cluster by routing traffic to the appropriate pods.
+In our case, it exposes port 80 for internal communication, ensuring that our application is easily accessible within the cluster.

 ### Deployment and Service Manifests

 We have created Kubernetes Deployment and Service manifests to deploy your containerized web application onto the Terraform-provisioned AKS cluster.
 Here's an overview of these manifests: